darmado/postman2burp/README.md

 Proxy Profiles:
   -profile [PROFILE]    Use specific proxy profile or select from available profiles if no file specified.
 Omit to select when multiple profiles
                         exist.

+Custom Headers:
+  --header HEADER       Add custom header in format 'Key:Value'.
+Can be specified multiple times.
+These headers will be added to all requests and
+                        will override any existing headers with the same name.
+Example: --header 'X-API-Key:12345' --header 'User-
+                        Agent:PostmanToBurp'
 ```